Forest of Dean Bouldering [START HERE]

 Below is a list of bouldering locations in the Forest of Dean (& Wye Valley):

-- 3 Rocks (Good for Beginners and kids, experienced too!) - South of Ruspidge.
+- 3 Rocks (Good for Beginners and kids, experienced too!
+Font style slopers, crimps, jugs) - South of Ruspidge.
 Sandstone outcrops, mainly freestanding boulders (no highballs) with a mini quarry, in the heart of the Forest of Dean near Sudley & Ruspidge.
-Lots of great 3 star boulder problems.
+A Forest experience, you must hunt for the boulders but when found they do provide a lot of fun, with a couple of 3 Star Boulder problems to go at.
 Along with this website, there is a cheap (£2.50) .pdf bouldering guide available from Roots Climbing.
-A bouldering topo for 3 Rocks is recommended as the boulders are well hidden.
+A bouldering topo for 3 Rocks is recommended.

-- Huntsham (Intermediate to Experienced Boulderers) - Near Symonds Yat.
+- Huntsham (Intermediate to Experienced Boulderers.
+Fontainebleau sloper style and pebble pulling) - Officially banned for climbing.
+Near Symonds Yat.
 Sandstone outcrops with lots of medium size to large boulders.
 Some highballs (can feel scary) and 3 star problems.
 Very cool once you get to know the style of the rock, my favourite Wye Valley Bouldering area!
 Located in the woods just outside of Symonds Yat in the Wye Valley, not far from Forest Holidays.
-You will need a bouldering topo for Huntsham, as the boulders are fairly well hidden.
+You will need a bouldering topo for Huntsham, as the good boulders are very well hidden, especially in summer.

 - Ellwood (UKC Link) (Intermediate to Experienced Boulderers/Esoteric Quarry bouldering) - Fairly close to Parkend (good if you are staying at one of the campsites).
-Sandstone quarrys, all pretty lowball bar the odd one or two high ones.
+A number of sandstone quarrys, so another Forest experience.
+All pretty lowball bar the odd one or two high ones.
 Many many problems in a quiet Forest location.

-- Biblins Cave (Experienced Boulderers) - The 'Daddy' of steep (think horizontal) bouldering in the Wye Valley.
+- Biblins Cave (Experienced Boulderers, hard crimpy bouldering) - The 'Daddy' of steep (think horizontal) bouldering in the Wye Valley.
 There is even the famous f8B+ here to jump on as a warmup.
 Banned during the Winter months (from October through to Spring).
 Handy having a couple of pads for this place.
 Very fingery, hard bouldering.
+Crimp soldiers will love this place.

-- Wyastone (Esoteric, deep in the Forest Bouldering) - A little gem in the forest between Ross on Wye and Monmouth.
+- Wyastone (Esoteric, deep in the Forest Bouldering.
+Pebble pulling highballs) - A little gem in the forest between Ross on Wye and Monmouth.
 Lots of pebble pulling highballs and lowballs.
-The rock can be a little 'snappy' as in all pebble pulling but well worth a visit all the same.
+The rock can be a little 'snappy' as in all pebble pulling but well worth a visit all the same if you like your bouldering 'esoteric and niche'.
+It feels like another World here and if you check out UKC for some really esoteric limestone trad that is also on this hill.

-- Hope Mansell (Intermediate to experienced boulderers) - A stand alone sandstone boulder on the outskirts of Hope Mansell.
-Lots of cool problems in the f6/7s, with thanks to David Cross [Roots climbing] again for this one.
+- Hope Mansell (Intermediate to experienced boulderers.
+Crimpy, powerful) - A stand alone sandstone boulder on the outskirts of Hope Mansell.
+Lots of cool steep problems in the f6/7s, with thanks to David Cross [Roots climbing] again for this one.
+I'd advise a couple of matts, as the landing is on an angle.

-- Coppet Hill (Esoteric Pebble Pulling with a view) - High up on the hillside just outside of Goodrich, are many stand alone sandstone boulders, and a crag line with many boulder and trad lines.
+- Coppet Hill (Esoteric Pebble Pulling with a view) - High up on the hillside just outside of Goodrich, are many stand alone sandstone boulders with many boulder and trad lines.
 First mentioned in the Sandstone Outcrops of the Forest of Dean.
 Nowadays relatively unpopular.
+Do not even bother in high summer due to the ferns.
+Best for Winter (sunny spot) and spring.
+I haven't done too much climbing here as of yet, the boulders are a little hard to find once your are on the hill.
+Expect a mile or so walk in uphill and bring your adventure hat!

 - More to follow (page under construction)